st-AR-gazer/_Altered-Nadeo_-_Random-Map-Picker/README.md

 ## Overview

-This repo contains one project split into two parts, the in game Trackmania2020 plugin, and the downloading and sorting python files.
+This repo contains one project split into two parts, the in-game Trackmania2020 plugin, and the downloading and sorting Python files.
 The plugin can be found in `.\src/`, and the downloading and sorting can be found in `.\TM-DaSS` (TrackMania-Download and Sorting Scripts).

 ## Features